markgar/cicd-gh/README.md

 # FabricPS
 This code relies on a powershell module called FabricPS, also written by Mark Garner.

 FabricPS takes the Fabric Rest API calls and makes them easier to use by making simple Powershell functions and packating them into a Module on Powershell Gallery.
-You can install this by executing '''Install-Module FabricPS'''
+You can install this by executing ```Install-Module FabricPS```

 # Process
 New code is introduced by a feature branch and a feature workspace.
 Create a new workspace in Fabric and create a feature branch in the Fabric UI.
 When coding is complete in the Fabric UI, create a pull request and merge it.
 This will move the new code to the main branch.
 You can now delete the feature branch and the feature workspace.